benvigano/ubuntu_sturdy/README.md

 - SELinux instead of AppArmor
 - grsecurity
 - HSMs
 #### In case of **outside-facing services**:
-- **Internet exposure** - IP filtering, geo-blocking, VPN detection
+- Internet exposure - IP filtering, geo-blocking, VPN detection
-- **Service-specific hardening** - Web servers, databases, application-level security
+- Service-specific hardening - web servers, databases, application-level security

 ## Troubleshooting

-### SSH Lockout / Lost Private Key
+### Case: SSH Lockout / Lost Private Key

-This is a critical, but recoverable, situation.
-The GRUB password is your key to recovery.

 -   **Physical Server:** At boot, enter the GRUB password, select "Advanced options," and then "Recovery mode."
 This will give you a root shell to repair the system (e.g., add a new SSH key to `/home/your_user/.ssh/authorized_keys`).
 -   **VPS:** Most providers offer a VNC/KVM console that simulates physical access.
 Use this to enter the GRUB password and access recovery mode as you would on a physical machine.